leonardovcl/sweet-control/README.md

 * Keep track of how many times You can still cook Recipes and how much the next cooking will cost.

-* Follow up your Cooked Recipes with Inventories and amounts were used, making date and cost.
+* Follow up your Cooked Recipes with Inventories and amounts used, making date and cost.

 Wanna taste the Sweet feeling of being in Control?
 Try [Sweet Control](http://sweet-control.fly.dev "Live Demo Version")!